dopa2077/Random-Utilities/README.md

 **A collection of random, useful items and blocks for Minecraft.**
 No theme, no fluff.
 Just quality-of-life stuff that makes your world a little better.

-**The mod it's not available on CurseForge:** https://www.curseforge.com/minecraft/mc-mods/dopas-random-utilities
+**The mod it's now available on CurseForge:** https://www.curseforge.com/minecraft/mc-mods/dopas-random-utilities

 > Currently this mod is still in the `paper stage`.
 I will break and re-do the whole mod if I don't like it.
 More random utilities will be added over time! (check the `Projects` tab for more information on what my plans.)